juxor/afaq/markdown/secGint.md

 individualist anarchists they have found such a thread.
 However, such an appropriation requires the systematic ignoring or dismissal of key aspects of individualist-anarchism (which, of course, the right-"libertarian" does).
-Somewhat ironically, this attempt by right-"libertarians" to exclude individualist anarchism from socialism parallels an earlier attempt by state socialists to do the same.
+Somewhat ironically, this attempt by right-libertarians" to exclude individualist anarchism from socialism parallels an earlier attempt by state socialists to do the same.
 Tucker furiously refuted such attempts in an article entitled _"Socialism and the Lexicographers"_, arguing that _"the